Old Fashioned Practices from Years Gone By

 4. Spoonful of Sugar Helps for Hiccups

-Give this a try for a bout of annoying hiccups….yes, just take small spoonful of granulated sugar to help stop the hiccups!
-This along with other easy remedies mentioned by the Winchester Hospital may help curb your bouts with hiccups!
+If you have annoying hiccups, try taking a small spoonful of granulated sugar.
+This remedy along with other easy remedies mentioned by the Winchester Hospital may help curb your bouts with hiccups!

-You can use white granulated sugar or a more unrefined sugar like in the photo.
+You can use white sugar or a unrefined sugar like in the photo.

-Slowing dissolving the sugar on your tongue stimulates the vagus nerve which helps stop the hiccups.
+Letting the sugar dissolve slowly on your tongue stimulates the vagus nerve, which can stop hiccups.

 5. Honey, Lemon & Ginger Cough & Colds